Parents Learning Allowance

 - have at least one child who depends on you financially

-- are attending a full-time or part-time course and getting undergraduate student finance that depends on your household income
+- are attending a full-time or part-time course (including a distance learning course) and getting undergraduate student finance that depends on your household income

-You do not need to be paying for childcare to qualify.
+You don't need to be paying for childcare to qualify.

 How to apply